router5/router5.github.io/_guides/preventing-navigation.md

 about data being lost or prevent them to leave the current view until data has been saved.

-## Can you deactivate?
+## Can I deactivate?

-Like Angular 2 and Aurelia routers, _router5_ will ask active components which are about to be deactivated by a route change if they can be deactivated.
+Like Angular 2 and Aurelia routers, _router5_ will ask active components which would be deactivated by a route change if they can be deactivated.
 If one of them returns a falsy value, transition will be prevented.